Ferry to Catalina

 So you want to become one of the million visitors that visit Catalina Island every year.[1]Catalina Island in Numbers – Catalinaintours.com But what is the best way to get there?

 We did the research for you.
-There are five ferry lines that can get you there if you want to travel by ferry that is.
-There are also helicopters, planes, and private boat charters available, but those are far more expensive options.
+Five ferry lines can get you there if you want to travel by ferry.
+Helicopters, planes, and private boat charters are also available, but those are far more expensive options.
 So for this time: let's go by ferry.

-- The other 4 options are the regular ferries from the Catalina Express that leave from 4 harbors and arrive at two harbors on the Catalina Islands.
+This ferry is, however, a day-trip ferry, so this ferry only leaves at 9:00.Update: This changed recently, you are now also able to book multiple one-way trips! - The other four options are the regular ferries from the Catalina Express that leave from 4 harbors and arrive at two ports on the Catalina Islands.
 (Two Harbors and Avalon)

-Check our map to see all possible options if you want to take the map towards the Catalina Island.
+Please take a look at our map to see all possible options if you want to take the Catalina Island ferry.

-Did you know the trip used to be free on your birthday?
+Did you know this ferry used to be free on your birthday?

-Until 2017 Catalina Express offered a free ride on your birthday, however due the popularity and to many people taking advantage of this offer they stopped this promotion at december 2017.
+Until 2017 Catalina Express offered a free ride on your birthday, however, due to the popularity and too many people taking advantage of this offer, they stopped this promotion in December 2017.

 High-Speed ferry day trip to Catalina